JAGRITI-VERMA-15/Starbucks-Customer-Segmentation/README.md

 ### 3. Exploratory Data Analysis (EDA)

-Then, I performed comprehensive EDA on all datasets:
+I then performed EDA on the all DataFrames individually to gain a comprehensive understanding of the data.

-1. **Univariate Analysis**
-   - Analyzed each DataFrame individually
-   - Reviewed summary statistics for all variables related to offers, demographics, and event logs

-2. **Bivariate Analysis**
-   - Explored relationships within customer demographic data (`profile`): age, gender, and income
-   - Identified trends that might influence offer response behavior
+Univariate analysis was performed on each DataFrame, summarizing the statistics of all variables related to offers, customers, and events.
+Bivariate analysis was applied to the customer demographic data to explore the relationships between age, gender, and income.

 ### 4. Data Preprocessing